bartmachielsen/ANWB-Fuel-Prices/README.md

 But even if an fuelstation is not an member they still get used for getting the fuelprice (because the ANWB gets access to all fuelstation related creditcard transactions)

+&nbsp;

 **How to use this data?**

 The ANWB uses an REST API in their app for getting the latest collected fuelprice, this project uses that api for getting the stations and prices.

+&nbsp;

+**So whats the catch?**

+The ANWB only allows station lookups on an small targeted map 'geobox'.
+So for getting the whole Netherlands you need to map all the coordinates in the netherlands and request details from each of them.
+I created an script that creates those boxes and automaticly loops them all for getting all stations, but because some boxes are not inside the Netherlands they will be automaticly not be looped in the next run.

+&nbsp;

+**How to collect data?**

+Run this script daily :)